Academy of Allied Health & Science

-The Academy of Allied Health and Science (AAHS), established in 1996, is a small magnet public high school located in Neptune Township, in Monmouth County, New Jersey, United States.
+The Academy of Allied Health and Science (AAHS), established in 1996, is a small magnet public high school located in Neptune Township, in Monmouth County, in the U.S. state of New Jersey.
 The school is one of five career academies offered by the Monmouth County Vocational School District.
 The school focuses on medical education for teenagers who want to pursue medical careers.
 Proximity to Jersey Shore University Medical Center provides students with hands-on training in a hospital setting.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1999.

 The school selectively admits students from Monmouth County, accepting about 70-75 per year.
 All classes taken by students within the school are accelerated, honors-level classes.
 Students who attend this school tend to score in high percentiles on most standardized tests and the SAT, and nearly always attend four-year colleges (usually 98-100%).

-As of the 2021–22 school year, the school had an enrollment of 301 students and 23.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.8:1.
-There were 3 students (1.0% of enrollment) eligible for free lunch and 1 (0.3% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 304 students and 22.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.8:1.
+There were 3 students (1.0% of enrollment) eligible for free lunch and 3 (1.0% of students) eligible for reduced-cost lunch.

 The school has been recognized by the United States Department of Education with Blue Ribbon School award three times; 2002, 2007 and 2018.

-Admission criteria

-The academy is a selective school and will only take those who score well on 7th and 1st marking period 8th grade report cards, and on an acceptance exam, normally held in January or February, after applications to school are submitted.
-To take Geometry in the freshman year, students successfully pass an Algebra I test.
-To take Spanish II in the freshman year, students must successfully pass Spanish I test, which includes an "interview".
-The different parts of the entrance exam (not including the Algebra I and Spanish II test) sum up a cumulative score.
-If this is below 75/100, then the student is automatically disqualified from attending, but a 75 might not be enough to pass.
-Each town has its first highest-ranked student admitted by default assuming the student earned a 75 or higher.
-Not all towns have one student apply, usually one or more seek admission to the Monmouth County Full-Time Vocational Schools.
-All other students are chosen based on rank and test admission score.
-There is also a waiting list.
-It is used when students decline their admission.